HairyQ/Redhat-Summit/Demo_1-GenAI/Step 2: OpenShift Configuration/Step-by-Step Guide.md

     iii.
 Upload the stack file template, and use it to create and apply the stack.

     iv.
-Copy the custom manifest YAML file from the stack.
+Copy the custom manifest YAML file from the stack.\

+    NOTE: If deploying NVIDIA NIMs for Gen AI workloads, you may want to consider a GPU shape to support the compute.

 5. In the Assisted Installer console, complete the cluster installation: